How to file a criminal complaint so that it can be dealt with

 1) The time limit for filing a criminal complaint

 Remember that the ability to initiate a criminal prosecution is not open-ended.
-This is because the strength of the evidence available weakens as time passes and the dangerousness of the crime may diminish.
+This is because the strength of the evidence available weakens over time and the seriousness of the crime may diminish.
 The time limits for filing a criminal complaint depend on the seriousness of the offence.
 Statutes of limitations range in the order of years, for example:

 • The statute of limitations for fraud ranges from 3 to 10 years, taking into account the amount of damage or whether the perpetrator is a member of an organised group.